AnunayAkhaury/AnunayAkhaury/README.md

 # 💫 About Me:
 Hello there!
 I'm a Computer Science student at UC Davis with a passion for coding and experience in full-stack development, software engineering, web development, and machine learning.
-I've got hands-on experience from personal projects, internships, and research opportunities.<br><br>Eager to elevate my skills further, I'm on the lookout for a software engineering internship for the summer of 2024.
-Reach out at aakhaury@ucdavis.edu!
+I've got hands-on experience from personal projects, internships, and research opportunities.<br><br>Eager to elevate my skills further, I'm on the lookout for a software engineering internship for the summer of 2025.
+Reach out at anunay2003@gmail.com!

 ## 🌐 Socials: